 Technology and innovation are at the heart of what we do and are crucial to providing good light.
 However, we understand that what’s technically possible is not always humanly preferable.
 To us, true innovation means making the effort to find the best solutions, putting equal effort into both the measurable and the immeasurable.

-Wästberg is a family-run company, founded in 2008 by Magnus Wästberg in Helsingborg, Sweden, with the aim of using good light to increase well-being.
+Wästberg was founded in 2008 by Magnus Wästberg in Helsingborg, Sweden.
 Throughout the years, Wästberg has established long-lasting collaborations with leading architects and designers such as Ilse Crawford, David Chipperfield, Claesson Koivisto Rune, and Dirk Winkel.

 Our products are developed in Sweden and can be found in offices, homes, hotels, and museums all over the world, earning us international acclaim and over 50 prestigious design awards.